rpmartin/Rinstall/README.md

     output: pdf_document

 Click the `knit` button again.
 This should create a pdf version of your `hello world` file.
 If this worked, you are ready to go!
+If this fails for whatever reason, a work around is to change

+output: html_document

+to:

+output: word_document

+As you probably guessed, this produces a (relatively ugly) word document, but it gets the job done.

 Next up, read the first 4 chapters of https://r4ds.had.co.nz/index.html